TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 22/Psalms 22.30.md

 ---

-A seed shall serve him; It shall be told of the Lord unto the [next] generation.
+Posterity shall serve him.
+Future generations shall be told about the Lord.